 Betty Smith expertly recreates the 1912 Brooklyn of 11-year-old Francie Nolan in A Tree Grows in Brooklyn.
-Through Betty Smith’s words, I learned of the awfulness of enduring agonizing hunger and dire poverty in the tenements of Brooklyn in a volatile time.
+Through Betty Smith’s words, I learned of the awfulness of enduring agonizing hunger and dire poverty in the tenements of Brooklyn during a volatile time.

 But Francie’s poverty is only part of Francie’s story.
 As Francie grows from age 11 to age 15, she learns of the strength of family and love and what it means to truly desire education.
 Her story is one of survival, but also one of self-realization.

 I really, really wanted to love A Tree Grows in Brooklyn: it has a great message of hope and growth.
 And Francie’s discovery of the harsh realities of life reminded me of Scout’s learned lessons in To Kill a Mockingbird, which is my favorite novel.
-But while I loved and appreciated the themes and the incredible control of setting in Smith’s novel, I failed to feel engaged in it.
+But while I loved and appreciated the themes and the incredible control of the setting in Smith’s novel, I failed to feel engaged in it.
 I felt the story was unevenly developed and overall lacked a framework that may have better captured the events of Francie’s life.

-While in To Kill a Mockingbird Scout Finch tells her story in first person, framed as a recollection when she is an adult, Francie’s story is told by an omniscient narrator of the future.
-The narration of A Tree Grows in Brooklyn, then, felt disjointed to me: the first 80 pages detail one summer 1912 day when Francie sells junk, buys candy, and reads in the fire escape.
+While in To Kill a Mockingbird Scout Finch tells her story in first person, framed as a recollection of when she is an adult, Francie’s story is told by an omniscient narrator of the future.
+The narration of A Tree Grows in Brooklyn, then, felt disjointed to me: the first 80 pages detail one summer 1912 day when Francie sells junk, buys candy, and reads on the fire escape.
 But then book two is a flashback to how Francie’s life began.
-The captivating story young Francie in book one is never resumed from that point: The story takes off, passes the 11-year-old Francie, and continues telling of Francie’s growth and development into a young woman.
+The captivating story of young Francie in book one is never resumed from that point: The story takes off, passes the 11-year-old Francie, and continues telling of Francie’s growth and development into a young woman.

 The Beauty of Poverty